ahaaster/ZeroShot_cot/README.md

-# Automated Prompt Engineering: Zero-shot Chain of Thought versus the human-level
+# Automated Prompt Programming:
-Seminar Business Information Systems '24-'25
+Bringing zero-shot performance on small LLMs to the human level

 ## Pipenv
 ### Installation